KevClint/Valorant-Agents/assets/Fonts/font-list.md

 ## 🗂️ Archived Fonts (Not in Use)

-These fonts were previously considered for styling but are currently commented out in the code.
+These valorant fonts were previously considered for styling but are currently commented out in the code.
 Keeping them here for future reference or experimentation.

 ***